CitrineInformatics/api-documentation-old/source/index.md

   -H 'X-API-Key: your-unique-api-key'
 ```

-The API can be easily accessed using HTTP requests or a python client.
+The API can be accessed using HTTP requests or a python client.
 An implementation of the python client can be downloaded from [https://github.com/CitrineInformatics/python-citrination-client](https://github.com/CitrineInformatics/python-citrination-client).
 Python examples in this document use this client.

 ## Search API